MicrosoftDocs/powerbi-docs/articles/powerbi-service-create-apps.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="05/25/2017"
+   ms.date="05/26/2017"
    ms.author="maggies"/>

 # Create and distribute an app in Power BI

 ## What are Power BI apps?
-Apps are collections of dashboards and reports built by members of your organization to deliver key metrics for faster and easier data-driven decisions.
+Apps are collections of dashboards and reports you create to deliver key metrics to large groups of people in your organization.

 ![](media/powerbi-service-create-apps/power-bi-apps-home-blog.png)

 Business users often need multiple Power BI dashboards and reports to run their business.
-They have to try to remember the names of all these dashboards and how to navigate to them.
-For you as a report creator or admin, managing permissions on individual dashboards can be time-consuming and error prone.
+With apps, they won't have to remember the names of all these dashboards and how to navigate to them, because the apps bring the pieces together.
+For you as a report creator or admin, apps also make it easier to manage permissions on collections of dashboards.

-With Power BI apps, now in preview, you can deploy and manage collections of dashboards and reports to a large number of business users.
-You can distribute these apps to the whole organization or to specific people or groups.
+With Power BI apps, now in preview, you can create collections of dashboards and reports and distribute these apps to the whole organization or to specific people or groups.

-Business users can install these apps from Microsoft AppSource, or you can send them a direct link.
+Business users install these apps from Microsoft AppSource, or you can send them a direct link.
 They can easily find and return to your content because it’s all in one place.
 They get updates automatically and you can control how frequently the data refreshes.
 Read more about the [app experience for business users](powerbi-service-what-are-apps.md).

 ## Video: Apps and app workspaces